sean-fitzsimmons/Git-instructions-/Git.notes.md

     VERY DANGEROUS
         Need to know what you are doing before touching the history
 ## The golden rule of rewriting history
+DON'T REWRITE PUBLIC HISTORY
+    It just makes thh history supernoisy and not linear Once you push your work, its pubic and final Always clean up private history before sharing with world

+## Example of bad history
+* 088455d (HEAD -> master) .
+    This just has a period
+* f666091 WIP
+* 111bd75 Update terms of service and Google Map SDK version.
+    This should be split into two different commits, Update term of service has nothing to do with Google Map SDK version
+* 72856ea WIP
+    Work in process commits are just noisey history
+* 8441b05 Add a reference to Google Map SDK.
+    This should be before render restrants on the map
+* 8527033 Change the color of restaurant icons.
+    This, fix a typo and render can all be together
+* af26a96 Fix a typo.
+* 6fb2ba7 Render restaurants the map.
+    Should say render restaurants on the map
+* 70ef834 Initial commit

+## Undoing commits
+Only if we have not pushed the commit git reset --hard HEAD~1
+    This will reset the head one space back from where it currenctly is --soft Removes the commit only
+    --mixed Ustages files, Default option
+    --hard Discards local changes
+## Reverting commits
+    Pushed all of these commits to a remote repo and want to undo one or more git revert HEAD
+    Revert just the head
+git revert HEAD~2
+    will revert just the secound
+git revert HEAD~2..HEAD
+    will revert head to head~2
+A better way to revert
+git revert --no-commit HEAD~2..
+    Git will figure out what the changes are and then apply them to the staging ara This will revert the last two commits git status -s
+    See all of the changes in the staging area git revert --abort
+    To get out of these area
+git revert --continue
+    Happy with the changes
+    Give it a name encompasing all the reverts Basically what that does is puts all the reverts on one line so its not as cluttered like the other method
+## Recovering Lost commits
+git reset --hard HEAD~6
+    Accidently delete 6 commits
+        Its okay, git actually hold on to them for so they can be recovered git reflog
+    Log of how a reference has moved in the history git reset --hard HEAD@{1}
+    This is the last place the head was before reverting all 6 You can also use a the id of that entry
+        Now all th commits are back
+If we had a different branch, for example one called feature git reflog show feature
+    This will show the reference of the future pointer
+## Amending the Last Commit
+Made a commit and then realized made a mistake
+    Dont need to make a new commit, just ammend it echo cafe >> map.txt git commit -am "Render cafes on the map"
+    Commit is made
+code map.txt
+    pull up the code and make changes git commit --amend
+    Will pull the code back up to change the name or not and then your code is amended!
+To add a file do the exact same thing git reset --mixed HEAD~1
+    This will remove the changes back to the working directory like --mixed does git clean -fd
+    This will remove untracked files form the working directory git commit -am "Render the map"
+    Now you commited just the modified text...
+Blue cafe

+## Amending an Earlier commit
+Use interactive rebasing to amend an early commit git rebase -i 8441b05
+    -i mean going to interact with the rebase option type edit in the commit you want to amend echo license > license.txt git add . git commit --amend git rebase --continue
+    You commit is amended!
+        Keep in mind that its going to have to change the id for all the commits leading up to that commit So, only make these in a local repo that has not been shared to the remote depo yet because this is rewriting history
+## Dropping commits
+    Dropping is going to create conflicts especially if a new file is introduced.
+    This is going to be a rebase operation git rebase -i 72856ea^ or git rebase -i 72856ea~1
+    Same thing.
+We have to rebase the parent to drop commit either type drop or delete the file
+        Now resolve the conflicts
+git stutus -s
+    See what is going on with the conflicts git log --oneline --all --graph
+    See where the changes are goiing to go git mergetools
+    Modify or delete the changes
+        This will apply to the next commit. git rebase --contiue
+    You all deleted and the changes are either deleted or modified and applyed to the next commit